 - There are a few exceptions to the use of italic text.
 Some model codes also use italics for special notes, identifiers and formulas.
 The way to be certain that italicized code text is actually a California amendment will be explained in the section about Matrix Adoption Tables. - Parts 1, 6, 8, 11 and 12 are California standards developed entirely by state agencies.
 These parts are not based on model codes.
-The text of these parts is an upright type style and not italics because model code language is not being amended.
+The text of these parts is an upright type style and not italics because there is no model code language and no need to distinguish between model code and California amendments.